 To enable deep monitoring of your PHP-CLI applications

-In the Dynatrace menu, go to Settings > Processes and containers > Process group monitoring.
+In the Dynatrace menu, go to Settings and select Processes and containers > Custom process monitoring rules.

-Click Add a new rule to start defining a process monitoring rule for PHP-CLI.
+Select Add custom rule to start defining a process monitoring rule for PHP-CLI.

 You can build a rule based on conditions such as: